chadwtaylor/launcher/README.md

 * rename file `config/application.yml.example` to `config/application.yml` and edit the file
 * rename file `config/database.yml.example` renamed to `config/database.yml` and edit the file
-* edit `db/seed.rb` with offered rewards to your backers
+* edit `db/seed.rb` to build your rewards
+* edit `config/routes.rb` to route your social media requests

 ### Get Launcher running